 Final Word

 Experiencing travel anxiety may be challenging.
-However, your anxiety shouldn’t be the reason for canceling your vacation or trip.
+However, your anxiety shouldn’t be the reason you cancel your vacation or trip.
 Knowing what causes it, its symptoms, and how to manage it can overcome your fears.
-However, it would be best to practice what you’ve learned and plan for your trips beforehand to eliminate travel anxiety.
+To eliminate travel anxiety, it would be best to practice what you’ve learned and plan your trips beforehand.